Public meeting to discuss mining proposal set for Thursday night in Adairsville

 Viktora also expects a representative from the city of Adairsville to speak as to how a mining operation might impact the city water supply at Lewis Spring.

-The Lewis Spring plant provides not only water to the city, but much of unincorporated Bartow County, portions of Floyd County and Gordon County.
+The Lewis Spring plant provides water not only to the city, but to much of unincorporated Bartow County, portions of Floyd County and Gordon County.

 Even if people had access to the municipal water, she said, the proposed mining operation would amount to a double whammy if it impacted Lewis Spring.